Quantization of symplectic fibrations and canonical metrics: Introduction

 Via formula \eqref{preq} applied to $\cL\otimes\pi^*L^p$, the identification \eqref{Hp=HEp} thus states that the Hilbert space $\HH_p$ of quantum states associated with \eqref{Ep} as above naturally coincides with the space of quantum states associated with the symplectic manifold $(M,\om^M+p\,\om)$, for $p\in\N$ big enough.
-The limiting regime when $p$ tends to infinity is called the \emph{weak coupling limit} in \cite[\S\,4.5]{GLS96}, and can be seen as a new kind of semi-classical limit.
-In particular, one expects to recover the geometry of the quantum-classical hybrid from the quantization of $(M,\om^M+p\,\om)$ as $p\to+\infty$.
-In the case when $\pi:(M,\om^M)\to(X,\om)$ is a fibration of coadjoint orbits, this idea has already been applied to representation theory by Guillemin, Sternberg and Lerman in \cite[\S\,4.5]{GLS96}.

-In Section \ref{BTsec}, we study the properties of the Berezin-Toeplitz quantization map for vector bundles $T_{E_p}:\cinf(X,\Herm(E))\to\Herm(\HH_p)$ introduced in \cite{MM08b}, defined as before with $\HH_p$ the common Hilbert space \eqref{Hp=HEp} for any $p\in\N$.
-In particular, we establish in Section \ref{stagesec} the following basic functoriality result.
+In Section \ref{BTsec}, we introduce the general setting of Berezin-Toeplitz quantization as a theory of quantum measurements, following \cite{IKPS19}, then describe the process of quantization in stages in this context.
+We then study the basic properties of the Berezin-Toeplitz quantization map for vector bundles $T_{E_p}:\cinf(X,\Herm(E))\to\Herm(\HH_p)$ introduced in \cite{MM08b}, defined as before with $\HH_p$ the common Hilbert space \eqref{Hp=HEp} for any $p\in\N$.